 - Advising on agency agreements;

-- Representing parties in claims concerning guarantees and indemnities;
+- Successfully representing parties in claims concerning guarantees and indemnities;

-- Advising on and representing parties in Consumer Credit Act 1974 claims;
+- Advising on and successfully representing parties in Consumer Credit Act 1974 claims;

 - Advising on jurisdictional disputes (forum and choice of law) arising from international supply contracts.